 College of Agriculture and Natural Resources (CANR) visits and tours are a great way for prospective students to learn more about Michigan State University, academic programs and campus life.

 The CANR welcomes visits from prospective students interested in learning about academic programs and other MSU opportunities in research, education abroad and student life.

-Meetings last about an hour and, when possible, are scheduled with the CANR academic advisor in your area of interest.
+Meetings last about an hour and, when possible, are scheduled with the CANR academic advisor or program coordinator in your area of interest.

 Visits are scheduled Monday through Friday between 9 a.m. and 4 p.m.

 - Full address

 - Preferred visit dates and times

 Group College Tours

 If you are interested in bringing a group of students to campus for a tour of the CANR, then complete the same online campus tour form indicating a group tour and details of your group.
 A group tour includes a 30-minute welcome and CANR overview and a walking tour of some CANR on-campus facilities.

 Group tours last approximately an hour and a half and are only available in the fall during September and October.
 Spring group tours are available in March and April.